Chinese Artists You Should Know

 Yan Pei Ming

-Yan Pei Ming, the most French of the Chinese artists, has specialized in monumental, always bicolor works, and always using two of the colors black, white or red.
+The most French of the Chinese artists in contemporary art, Yan Pei Ming, has specialized in monumental, always bicolor works, and always using two of the colors black, white or red.
 He became famous thanks to his portraits of Mao.
 Yan Pei Ming was the first living artist whose work was shown at the Louvre, in 2009, in the exhibition Les funérailles de Mona Lisa (Mona Lisa’s Funeral).
 His work is featured right now at the FRAC Bourgogne in the exhibition Futur simple, Saison 1.

-Inspired by pictures taken during the Cultural Revolution, Zhan Xiogang is internationally acclaimed for his portraits of Chinese families, and especially for his series Bloodline: Big Family Series.
+Inspired by pictures taken during the Cultural Revolution, Zhan Xiogang is internationally acclaimed for his portraits of Chinese families… Especially for his series Bloodline: Big Family Series.
 Thanks to his black and white paintings that seem to question the notion of identity in a collectivist world, he is one of the top rated Chinese artists today: his painting, 2001 No.8, was snapped up for more than 1.3 million dollars last November, in an auction at Christie’s Hong Kong.

-Very popular among Chinese collectors, the hyperrealist style embraced by Yidong Wang allows this talented artist to sell his works for impressive prices.
+Very popular among Chinese artists in contemporary art and collectors alike, the hyperrealist style embraced by Yidong Wang allows this talented artist to sell his works for impressive prices.
 His highest bid was reached in Hong Kong, for the work Teasing The Newlyweds, sold last April for more than 2 million dollars.

 The artist was a student during the Tiananmen events in 1989.
 Lijun Fang is associated with cynical realism, an artistic movement initiated in the 1990s.
 Throughout an illustrative style, and setting the whole painting around a cloned bald-headed figure, his paintings suggest a disillusioned generation, blocked by angst but ready to rebel.